Oklahoma Motorcycle Helmet Laws Guide

 If you are riding a bicycle or a motorcycle in Oklahoma, you must know the Oklahoma helmet laws.
 This guide will tell you everything you need to know about the laws and why they exist in the first place.
 The laws vary from state to state, and wearing a helmet when riding a motorcycle or a bicycle is not always compulsory.
-The laws in Oklahoma are fairly relaxed for adults, but they are stricter for minors.
+The laws in Oklahoma are pretty relaxed for adults, but they are stricter for minors.

 What Does The Law Say?

-The Oklahoma helmet law does not make it compulsory for an adult to wear a helmet when riding a motorcycle.
-However, if anybody under 18 is riding on a motorcycle, they are legally required to wear a helmet at all times.
+Oklahoma Motorcycle Helmet LawsThe Oklahoma helmet law does not require adults to wear helmets when riding motorcycles.
+However, anyone under 18 is legally required to wear a helmet at all times.

 While helmets are not compulsory for adults, some other rules are not optional.
 All riders must wear eye protection, like goggles, glasses, or a windscreen.
 Riders must also use a headlight at all times, even during the day, and the bike must be fitted with two rearview mirrors.
-The law also sets out guidelines about the kind of helmet that under 18 must wear on a motorcycle.
+The law also sets out guidelines about the helmet that those under 18 must wear on a motorcycle.
 They must have padding, lining, and chin straps, not obstructing the rider’s view.
-The Commissioner of the Department of Public Health publishes lists of approved helmets, which are constantly changing.
+The Department of Public Health Commissioner publishes lists of approved helmets, which are constantly changing.
 However, the Department of Public Health is forbidden from promoting one brand over another if the helmets are the same regarding safety.

 There are some exceptions to the Oklahoma helmet law, and the rules around protective equipment do not apply if you are riding on an off-road trail.
 When you are not on the roads, you are not required to wear a helmet, regardless of age.